Map-A-Droid/MAD-docs/installation/manual.rst

 MAD
 ----
-MAD will also check the screen on your phone every now and then to check for errors.
+MAD will also check the screen on your device every now and then to check for errors.
 Make sure you have the required dependencies installed on your system.
 Unfortunately, there's no package for opencv on RaspberryPi which means you have to build it on your own.
 You should be able to find out how with a quick search on the web.

 .. code-block:: bash